 This frohawk hairstyle with a fade gives a tropical fun look!
 I love how the top texture continues down the back of the head with the natural curls!

 #56: Clean High Skin Fade on Men’s Hair

 This high skin fade is described as a clean, professional cut that’s funky-fresh, as well.
 Stylist Ali is truly skilled, seeing how neat this short hair is.

-Don’t fret looking all messy with this dappered-up tight fade.
-A surgical line and side part puts the look altogether.
+Don’t fret about looking all messy with this dapper tight fade.
+A surgical line and side part put the look altogether.